Skip to main content

 }

-The block.timestamp operator is used to fetch the timestamp of the latest block in a Leo program.
-It represents the number of UNIX timestamp of the latest block in the chain.
-In the above example, block.timestamp is used in an async function to fetch the latest block height in a program.
+The block.timestamp operator is used to fetch the UNIX timestamp of the latest block in a Leo program.
+In the above example, block.timestamp is used in a final { } block to fetch the latest block timestamp in a program.

 info